This post was co-written by Curataâ€™s CMO, Michael Gerard.

 9. The Ultimate Reward of the Pyramid: Pipeline Impact

 When you build out your content campaigns according to this framework, you create an upside down funnel that draws people in and drive them up from Level 5 to Level 1.
 At Level 1 they are asked to provide contact information in exchange for access to key pieces of Core Content.
-This will generate new leads and eventually generate new opportunities for your sales pipeline.
+This generates new leads and new opportunities for your sales pipeline.

 How to Get Started with the Content Marketing Pyramid

 Though many people will eventually be involved in the execution of Â pyramids, itâ€™s crucial that a single individual isÂ responsible for the development of the overall strategy.
 Our recent Content Marketing Tactics & Technology study says that only 43% of companies have a content marketing executive who would likely be a candidate for taking on this critical role; however, this is projected to increase to 60% by the end of 2016.

 Step 2: Build Support for the Pyramid Across Your Organization

 Once youâ€™ve established a lead, you can solicit support and feedback from the key departments in your organization, such as the CMO, product marketing team, digital marketing group, social media team and overall marketing operations leadership.

 Step 3: Establish Your Content Marketing Pyramid Workflow

 The Content Marketing Pyramid workflow is a four-part cycle including: Strategy, Production, Distribution and Analytics.
 Below is aÂ high-level overview of each step.
 These steps can be completed across multiple applications or through a singleÂ content marketing platform such as Curata CMP.